 Benefits of eye-tracking market research for CPG brands include:

 - Collecting exclusive details: Eye-tracking technology can gather hard-to-obtain information such as gaze points and fixations.
 These events occur quickly and may seem insignificant but they can tell you so much about your product.

 - Reliable observations: The saying “the eyes don’t lie” remains true in market research.
 You can accurately measure some consumer behaviors simply by tracking where their eyes go.

 - Consumer perspective: Seeing the store shelf from the consumer’s point of view is a tremendous advantage.
 By placing yourself in the eyes of the consumer, you’ll have a greater understanding of how to make your product stand out.

-- Always over recruit.
+- Always over-recruit.
 Be sure to recruit more than your initial target number of participants.
-Respondents may cancel late so you want to make sure your study can go on with a thorough number of participants.
+Respondents may cancel late so you want to make sure your study can go on with a specific number of participants.

 - Offer a reward.
 Providing an incentive can be very effective if you experience difficulties in recruiting participants.
 This can include a cash stipend or a gift card.

 - Shelf-testing and eye-tracking services are affordable for all businesses.
 Research what technology and services make the most sense for your company and see what price range is appropriate.